buerokratt/Mock-Classifier/docs/technical/mock-classifier-technical-architecture.md

 - For demo, we will match hard coded strings (in English) to Ministries.
 For example "Thanks.
 How do I register my daughter at a local school?" would return "education" as the Ministry
 - For testing and broader scenarios, we will also have a token format where we can pass in the exact Ministriy we want to return

-Once the appropriate Ministry has been resolved by Classifier, DMR will consult CentOps to map the Ministry to a specific bot uri.
+Once the appropriate Ministry has been resolved by Classifier, DMR, having been provided with appropriate information by CentOps, maps the Ministry to a specific bot uri.
 It is not Classifier's job to resolve text to bots or institutions, only ministries.

 ## Ministries